-One surface water sample and 10 sediment samples were collected from the Rock River and backwater area to evaluate the potential migration of contaminants toward the wetlands and Rock River.
+One surface water sample and 10 sediment samples were collected from the Rock River and backwater area.
+Those were used to evaluate the potential migration of contaminants toward the river and wetlands.
 No organic compounds were detected in the surface water sample.
 Samples for inorganic chemicals were not collected.

 Table 2 shows chemicals of interest detected in sediment samples.
-The highest levels of chemicals detected in the sediment samples were found west of the site (SD07).
+The highest levels of chemicals were detected in sediment samples from west of the site (SD07).
 The levels of chemicals were much less in a sediment sample (SD08) located between SD07 and the Beloit Corporation property.
-This suggests that the chemicals noted in some of the sample results may be unrelated to site activities [2].
+This suggests that the chemicals found in sample SD07 may be unrelated to site activities [2].